 Patient population

 From November 5, 2013 to June 24, 2014, a total of 102 patients participated in the study.
-After LMA placement, 1 patient in group 2 and 1 patient in group 3 failed to do ultrasound examination, so 100 patients were included in the final analysis, 32 patients in group 1, 39 patients in group 2, and 29 patients in group 3.
+After LMA placement, 1 patient in group 2 and 1 patient in group 3 failed to do ultrasound examination, so 100 patients were included in the final analysis: 32 patients in group 1, 39 patients in group 2, and 29 patients in group 3.
 The last case was completed on June 24, 2014.
-The baseline demographics and characteristics were comparable between the three groups (Table 1).
+The baseline demographics and characteristics were comparable among the three groups (Table 1).

-Overlap index
+OI

-Among the three groups, the overlap index increased significantly after placement of LMA at the three points (P < 0.01) except for group 2 at the low point.
-Between the three groups, there was significant difference at the high point after LMA insertion (P < 0.01), in group 2 and group 3 the overlap index was lower than that in group 1 (P < 0.0167).
-There was no significant difference between the three groups at the middle and low points (Table 2).
+Among the three groups, the OI increased significantly after placement of LMA at the three points (P < 0.01) except for group 2 at the low point.
+Among the three groups, there was significant difference at the high point after LMA insertion (P < 0.01), in group 2 and group 3 the OI was lower than that in group 1 (P < 0.0167).
+There was no significant difference among the three groups at the middle and low points (Table 2).

 The relationship between simulated needle path and IJV and CCA

-At the middle point, after LMA inserted, the proportion of the simulated needle path based on the landmark technique cross the IJV significantly decreased in all the three groups (P < 0.05).
-The proportion of the simulated needle cross the CCA or both the IJV and CCA significantly increased in group 1 and group 2 (P < 0.05), which increased with no statistical significance in group 3.
-Between the groups, there was a significant difference regarding the proportion of the simulated needle path cross the IJV after LMA inserted, which was higher in group 2 than that in group 3 (P < 0.0167), and there was no other significant difference (Table 3).
+At the middle point, after LMA insertion, the proportion of simulated needle path based on the landmark technique crossing the IJV significantly decreased in all three groups (P < 0.05).
+The proportion of simulated needle crossing the CCA or both the IJV and CCA significantly increased in group 1 and group 2 (P < 0.05), which increased with no statistical significance in group 3.
+Among the groups, there was a significant difference regarding the proportion of simulated needle path crossing the IJV after LMA insertion, which was higher in group 2 than that in group 3 (P < 0.0167), and there was no other significant difference (Table 3).

 Cross-sectional area and blood flow velocity of the IJV

-After the LMA insertion, the cross-sectional area of the IJV significantly increased (P < 0.01), while the blood flow velocity significantly decreased (P < 0.01).
-There was no significant difference between the three groups (Table 4).
+After LMA insertion, the cross-sectional area of the IJV significantly increased (P < 0.01), while the blood flow velocity significantly decreased (P < 0.01).
+There was no significant difference among the three groups (Table 4).

 DISCUSSION

-Since the introduction of the LMA into wide clinical practice, there has been a great expansion in its clinical applications, including cardiopulmonary resuscitation, cardiac anaesthesia and in cases of potentially unstable cervical spines[12-15].
-Internal jugular vein cannulation may be required in such cases, which rely on anatomical landmarks to indicate the likely position of the vein.
-With the popularity of LMA in clinical anesthesia and the need of intraoperative IJV catheterization, the impact of placement of LMA on the main blood vessles of the neck has attracted more and more attention.
+Since the introduction of the LMA into wide clinical practice, there has been great expansion in its clinical applications including cardiopulmonary resuscitation, cardiac anesthesia, and in cases of potentially unstable cervical spines[12-15].
+IJV cannulation may be required in such cases, which rely on anatomical landmarks to indicate the likely position of the vein.
+With the popularity of LMA in clinical anesthesia and the need of intraoperative IJV catheterization, the impact of placement of LMA on the main blood vessels of the neck has attracted more and more attention.
 The change of anatomy may result in difficulty in catheterization of IJV based on the landmark technique.